vindhaus/asmedocs/docs/platform/alphatrust.md

 **Description**

 AlphaTrust is a third-party integration/vendor used by ASME to manage copyright agreements.
-It primarily exists in Extender.
+The integration primarily exists in Extender.

 ---